 - Vita and Signum, the two offensive fighters of the Wolkenritter team in Magical Girl Lyrical Nanoha A's.
 Vita wields a hammer and is prone to going berserk, while Signum wields a sword with cold Germanic Efficiency.
 Accordingly, The Battle of Aces video game gives Vita a bonus to raw damage, while Signum profits from easier and longer combos.

-- One Piece has Luffy and Zoro.
+- Luffy and Zoro.
 Luffy pummels through everything via fists while Zoro uses katanas.

 - Rurouni Kenshin exhibits this with Kenshin's precision reverse-blade and Sanosuke's BFS.
 Sanosuke later ditches his sword and relies on his fists, further enhancing this trope.